Equity & Interdependence

 iBme’s programs aim to guide teens and young adults in their development of self-awareness, compassion, and ethical decision making, empowering them to apply these essential skills to their lives and communities.

-Regular equity and diversity training has given us the opportunity to see our social privilege and deepen our awareness, and has allowed us to confront our hegemonic ways of understanding the world and our places in it.
+At the same time, we have committed to regular equity and interdependence learning opportunities that have provided members of our community with opportunities to see and deepen our awareness of our individual and organizational social privilege.
+This has allowed us to confront our hegemonic ways of understanding the world and our place in it.

 Addressing diversity, inclusion, and equity internally has been a primary focus for iBme.
 Since 2017, with the support of BayNVC and Miki Kashtan, iBme has been engaged in shifting our organizational structure away from a typical hierarchical, top-down power structure and towards a collaborative leadership model with shared decision-making.